aelsharif/tmux_config/README.md

 3. Enable the ThemePack plugin (https://github.com/jimeh)
 4. Enable the Powerline Cyan theme

-Clone this repo to your home directory (Your files should be in "/.tmux.conf" folder)
+Rename the tmux.conf file to .tmux.conf and copy it to your home directory "/.tmux.conf".

 <img src="tmux_config_screenshot.gif" />

 ## Install TPM
 =================
-1. To install TPM, all you need is to clone TPM from github:
+1. To install TPM, you need to clone TPM from github:

 ```
 $ git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm